This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Healthy Carrot Apple Flax Muffins

-For these healthy carrot muffins, I did a spin on the almond flour morning glory muffins that are in my cookbook.
+For these healthy carrot muffins, I did a spin on the almond flour morning glory muffins that are in my low-calorie cookbook.

 This version is made with gluten free flour and are lightly sweetened with cinnamon, applesauce and a bit of coconut sugar.
 They’re also incredibly dense from the flaxseed which I love putting in baked good for healthy fat.